 Attendance and participation (15 percent).
 You are expected to attend every class and participate actively in in-class discussions.
-You are permitted one unexcused absence throughout the semester, but any additional absences must be notified in advance and documented.
+You are permitted one unexcused absence throughout the semester, but any additional absences must be notified in advance.
+On top of your in-class participation, your participation grade will also take into account the following: you are expected to submit an excerpt that caught your attention (whether it be a sentence, a paragraph, or a longer section) from each of the assigned readings prior to the beginning of class time.
+All submissions should be sent via email to the instructor and will receive either a check, check + or check - depending on its quality.

 Oral Presentation (20 percent).
 You will serve as the discussant leader for one of the weeks listed on the course schedule.
 As discussant leaders, you will be expected to present the main ideas of the readings and engage in a thoughtful analysis of the main themes.
-Your presentation should be about 15 minutes-long and should incorporate discussion points and analytical questions to be shared with your peers.
+Each of your two presentations should be about 15 minutes-long and should incorporate discussion points and analytical questions to be shared with your peers.
 You may choose to draw on a PowerPoint presentation or bring handouts to be distributed in class.

 Midterm Paper (30 percent).
-For your first written assignment, you will be expected to write a short paper (5 pages, double-spaced) that engages with the course material covered in weeks 1-7.
+For your first written assignment, you will be expected to write a short paper (5 pages, double-spaced) that engages with the course material covered in weeks 1-8.
 You will be asked to select a news story of your choosing and use course materials to analyze the event from a social science perspective.
 A brief summary of your topic (one paragraph, double-spaced) will be due at least two weeks prior to the assignment deadline.